-LQI{it} : Industrial competitiveness index of i superior industries in t year.

-SIZ{it}: Company sizes based on the average labor force of i superior industries in t year.
+LQI {it} : Industrial competitiveness index of i superior industries in t year.
+SIZ {it} : Company sizes based on the average labor force of i superior industries in t year.
 This variable acts as an economic scale proxy of the superior industry.

-RMI{it}: Raw material input of i superior industries in t year.

-NT{it}: The added value produced by i superior industries in t year.
+RMI {it} : Raw material input of i superior industries in t year.
+NT {it} : The added value produced by i superior industries in t year.
 The added value is a deviation produced by the amount of output and input values.

-FDI{it} : Foreign Direct Investment (FDI) in i privince t year.
-PMDN{it} : Domestic Investment (PMDN) in i province t year.

-PDRBK{it}: ProductDomestic Regional Bruto per Kapita in i province in t year.

-IPS{it}: Industry competition index that is used to proxy the market structure on i province in t year.

-UMP{it} : The minimum wage in i province in t year.

-IFR{it}: The road infrastructure is a long paved road with good condition and is covering a country road, province and district roads in i province in t year.

-$\begin{array}{ll} \text{IFW}{it} & : \text{The water i infrastucture in i province in t year.} \\ \text{IFE}{it} & : \text{The electric infrastructure in i province in t year.} \\ \end{array}$ dummy with 0 value for a year before the implementation of PTSP and 1 value for the implementation year and a year after the PTSP implementation.
+FDI {it} : Foreign Direct Investment (FDI) in i privince t year.
+PMDN {it} : Domestic Investment (PMDN) in i province t year.
+PDRBK {it} : ProductDomestic Regional Bruto per Kapita in i province in t year.
+IPS {it} : Industry competition index that is used to proxy the market structure on i province in t year.
+UMP {it} : The minimum wage in i province in t year.
+IFR {it} : The road infrastructure is a long paved road with good condition and is covering a country road, province and district roads in i province in t year.
+IFW {it} : The water i infrastucture in i province in t year.
+IFE {it} : The electric infrastructure in i province in t year.
+DUMPTSP i : A dummy from the implementation of the integrated one-stop service (PTSP) in i province.
+A dummy with 0 values for a year before the implementation of PTSP and 1 value for the implementation year and a year after the PTSP implementation.

-DUMPTSP_i: A dummy from the implementation of the integrated one-stop service (PTSP) in i province.
-A